nus-tic4001-AY2122S1/tp/docs/DeveloperGuide.md

 ## Design

-**JustBook Command Line App** leverages on the help of a total five Java classes, viz. **JustBook, Bookings, AddCommand, DeleteCommand and HelpCommand** created by the Team.
+**JustBook Command Line App** leverages on the help of a total nine Java classes, viz. **JustBook, Bookings, Command, AddCommand, EditCommand, DeleteCommand, LoadCommand, SaveCommand and HelpCommand** created by the Team.
 It makes optimal use of Java Stream and the latest java time APIs, e.g. LocalDateTime and LocalDate, among others, together with a judicious choice of data structures, to allow a single user good at the keyboard to make and register bookings / appointments online fast:

+- JustBook class is the main app controller class.
-- Each user booking entry is stored in an `Arraylist<Bookings>` data structure (which will be sorted before each `show` listing process - this is to  allow for editing or deleting direct using the onscreen listings).
+- Each user booking entry is stored in an `Arraylist<Bookings>` data structure (which will be sorted before each `show` listing processes - this is to  allow for editing or deleting direct using the onscreen listings).
 - The **Bookings** class will capture the user booking description, the scheduled start localDateTime and end localDateTime data belonging to a specific booking entry.
 - Another data structure chosen for efficient search/retrieval - `HashMap<LocalDate, LocalDate>` - is used to store a blocklist consisting of blocking periods where the user will not be able to make any bookings.
+- The rest of the classes are essentially helper classes containing the commands entrails and refactorings - to do the additions (into the online database), backup file loading, writing and appending, as well as appointment modifications, deletions, saves and undeletes (undoings of all online modifications up to the current moment).

 ## Implementation